BestReviews is reader-supported and may earn an affiliate commission. Details

 Another excellent benefit is the $100 credit for Global Entry or TSA PreCheck.
 This is a big plus for anyone who wants to zip past the long lines at security and customs.
 Enjoy two complimentary visits annually to Capital One Lounges or one of over 100 locations through Capital One’s Partner Lounge Network.
 Though there is a $95 annual fee, the rewards program makes it worth it, especially for those who want to take advantage of travel benefits.

 This card is excellent for frequent flyers, specifically those who travel through United Airlines often.
-It offers a variable APR of 21.99% - 28.99%, but for the first 12 months after opening your account, you can take advantage of a 0% intro APR.
+It offers a variable APR of 21.99% - 28.99%, but for the first 12 months after opening your account, you can take advantage of a 0% intro APR on purchases.

 The welcome bonus is a nice incentive for getting this card, as you’ll receive 30,000 bonus miles after spending $1,000 in your first three months.
 You’ll earn two miles for every dollar you spend on United purchases, gas stations and transit and commuting expenses.
 For all other purchases, you’ll get one mile for every dollar you spend.